 Eliem Therapeutics is dropping a depression drug candidate that was heading into Phase II and laying off 55% of staff in an attempt to stretch its cash runway into 2027.

 Aligos Therapeutics announced it has implemented a pipeline reprioritization resulting in a staff reduction of about 25%.
 The biotech will now prioritize its NASH and COVID-19 assets, including its NASH collaboration with Merck.

-Thermo Fisher Scientific will cut a total of 230 jobs at several sites in San Diego County, CA. This comes after the pharma reported a significant drop in sales of its COVID-19 tests in 2022.
+Thermo Fisher Scientific will cut a total of 230 jobs at three sites in San Diego County, CA. This comes after the pharma reported a significant drop in sales of its COVID-19 tests in 2022.

 Magenta Therapeutics is cutting up to 56 positions from its workforce - about 84% of its total staff - according to a filing with the SEC.
 This comes days after the biotech suspended the development of its clinical programs after a patient's death halted a Phase I/II trial.